How to debug an Adobe Analytics implementation

 One final piece of advise: learn it by heart.
 I know this may sound too much, but most of my customers know all the eVars and props by number and name.
 It may take a while until you learn them all, but, if you work everyday with the document, it will not be that difficult.

-The first tool that should always be at hand of any web analyst, in order to debug the analytics implementation, is Adobe Debugger (fka Digitalpulse Debugger).
-Just follow the instructions on the link and keep it always in your bookmarks toolbar.
+The first tool that should always be at hand of any web analyst, in order to debug the analytics implementation, is the Adobe Debugger (fka Digitalpulse Debugger).
 It is the simplest tool:

 - Navigate to the page where you want to check what data is being sent